 Emphasizes lifetime fitness, striving to reach and maintain a healthy lifestyle for all students.
-Activities include weight training, aerobic training, walking, and team sports.
+Activities include weight training utilizing the PLT4M program, aerobic training, walking, and lifelong sports such as tennis, badminton and pickleball.
 All students who meet the requirements will receive their CPR and AED certification.